 - Digital services are creating a revolution in the way we engage with customers.

-People, data and process are functioning together today.
+People, data, and processes are functioning together today.
 Businesses of all industries are becoming customer-centric.
-Although, customization came in way back, there has been an increasing interest and effort towards co-creating products in recent days.
+Although customization came in way back, there has been an increasing interest and effort towards co-creating products in recent days.